Chronic otitis in dogs: Ear - actually a serious problem!

-Chronic otitis in dogs is a common and often underestimated problem that dog owners should not take lightly.
-It is a persistent inflammation of the ears that can lead to serious health problems if left untreated.
-In this article, we'll go into the details of this condition and show you how you can help your four-legged friend live a healthy, pain-free life.
+Chronic otitis in dogs is a common and often underestimated problem that dog owners shouldn't take lightly.
+It's a persistent inflammation of the ears that, if left untreated, can lead to serious health problems.
+In this article, we'll go into detail about this condition and show you how you can help your four-legged friend live a healthy and pain-free life.

 Chronic otitis in dogs – what's behind it?